fatbobman/iCloudSyncStatusKit/Sources/iCloudSyncStatusKit/iCloudSyncStatusKit.docc/iCloudSyncStatusKit.md

 - **Account Status Monitoring**: Check if the iCloud account is available and handle unavailable states.
 - **Synchronization Event Handling**: Monitor importing, exporting, setup, and idle states during data synchronization.
 - **Error Handling**: Handle specific CloudKit errors, such as `quotaExceeded`.
-- **Compatibility**: Uses the Observation framework on iOS 17 and above; compatible with `ObservableObject` on older versions.
 - **Logging Support**: Optional logging of synchronization events for debugging purposes.

 ## Usage